-The European Team Chess Championship 2022 will take place between 26 March and 7 April at Terme Čatež near Brežice in Slovenia.
+The European Individual Chess Championship 2022 will take place between 26 March and 7 April at Terme Čatež near Brežice in Slovenia.
 The event is organized by the Chess Federation of Slovenia under the auspices of the European Chess Union (ECU).

 The official host of the championship is Hotel Spa; accommodation is also available in other hotels, which are part of the Terme Čatež complex.
 Official accommodations are all inclusive: breakfast, lunch and dinner included in the price.